The Logos: The Meletic Testament (Chapter 5 The Exile)

 162. The world may change its gods, its laws, its rulers, but thought endures—it is the flame of To Ena that survives the storm, flickering but never extinguished.

-163. I have begun a new treatise on Meleticism, written not with bitterness but with the clarity that solitude bestows, a meditation on exile as enlightenment and wandering as a form of wisdom.
+163. I have begun a new treatise on Meleticism, written not with bitterness but with the clarity that solitude bestows, a meditation on exile as enlightenment and wandering as a true form of wisdom.

 164. For in the absence of familiar voices and familiar stones, I have come to hear the quiet murmur of my own soul, unclouded by the noise of approval or tradition.